NPHABMiKlei/jam/README.md

 <h3>Mother</h3>

 <p>
-My mother is loving, caring, and always motivates me.
+My mother is loving, caring, and supportive in everything I do.
+She motivates me to become a better person and always reminds me to believe in myself.
 </p>

 </div>